John Ruhl (sculptor)

-John Ruhl (April 14, 1873 – November 19, 1940) was an American sculptor of German descent.
+John Ruhl (April 14, 1873 – November 19, 1940) was an American sculptor known for his contributions to public art and his influence on bookend design.

 Early life

-Ruhl was born in New York City, New York.
-From an early age, he desired to be an artist.
-His parents, Anton and Frieda, discouraged his aspirations, and, upon leaving the public school system, his father made him take a job with an insurance company as a clerk.
-Ruhl hated the work and longed for a career in the art field.

-In 1888, he enrolled in the Metropolitan Museum of Art School.
-The following April, Ruhl won a school-wide contest with his sculpture "For a Yacht Race", a plaster vase engraved with yachts and a dolphin handle.
-As a result of the contest win and his $100 prize, John's parents approved his request to leave the insurance company and accept a three-year course of study under Frank Edwin Elwell.
+John Ruhl was born in New York City to Anton and Frieda Ruhl.
+Despite early aspirations to pursue art, Ruhl initially entered the workforce as an insurance clerk upon leaving the public school system, due to parental pressure.
+Dissatisfied with clerical work, he enrolled he enrolled in the Metropolitan Museum of Art School in 1888.
+In April of the following year, he won a school competition with his sculpture "For a Yacht Race", a plaster vase engraved with yachts and a dolphin handle.

+This, along with the $100 prize, prompted his parents to support his artistic endeavours.
+Subsequently, Ruhl undertook a three-year course of study under sculptor Frank Edwin Elwell.

 Career

-Ruhl worked at the Piccirilli Brothers Studios between 1905 and 1920.
-The studios undertook many projects during those years, but we can confirm John was involved with two.
-The first were the marble lions in front of the New York Public Library Main Branch at 5th Avenue and 42nd Street.
-The second is the Lincoln Memorial in Washington, D.C.
+Between 1905 and 1920, Ruhl was employed by Piccirilli Brothers.
+During this period he was involved in creating the marble lions in front of the New York Public Library Main Branch and the Lincoln Memorial in Washington, D.C.

 Collectors of antique bookends are familiar with Ruhl's work.
-John's involvement in creating bookends began in 1915 and continued until his death in 1940, a period of about 25 years.
+Ruhl's involvement in creating bookends began in 1915 and continued until his death in 1940.
 Most of his work was for J.B.
 Hirsch and Armor Bronze.
 Some work was also done for K&O (Kronheim and Oldenbusch).
-The Encyclopedia of Bookends by Louis Kuritzky contains many of his signed bookends including Dante Standing, Washington Bust, Man Reading, Deep in Thought, Cellist, as well as numerous unsigned bookends: Potter, Jester Lion Indian Scout, Searching Indian, Echo done for Armor Bronze; Washington Crossing the Delaware, Pirate with Sword and Musket, Roman and Scroll for K&O; and several unnamed works for J.B.
-Hirsch.

-Attended The Beaux-Arts Institute of Design (BAID)

-Ruhl also sculpted the Indian head, Chief Obbatinewat, which is the floor seal in the Shawmut Bank of Boston.
+Ruhl also sculpted the Indian head, Chief Obbatinewat, the floor seal for the Shawmut Bank of Boston.
+In April 1894, he created a death mask of David Dudley Field, an American lawyer.